The Perfect Valentine for Students

 5. Questions about coupons and redeeming coupons should not happen during teaching time!
 It’s not okay to interrupt the teaching of a lesson or small group instruction to ask about a coupon or redeem a coupon.
 If a student does this, they must forfeit the use of the coupon and turn it over to the teacher.

 The key to these well-loved student Valentine gifts is to create a system that works for your classroom.
+For example, if teachers prefer a classroom with more structure, try keeping a chart along with the coupons.
+Teachers can check off used coupons as students redeem them.

 Save For Later!

-Valentine’s Day comes around every year!
+Valentine’s Day comes around every year.
 So even if you don’t need the perfect student Valentine this year, you might next year!
 Just pin this to your favorite classroom Pinterest board so you can come back.

 FREE Valentine’s Day Math Mazes for Students